ksator/lab_management/README.md

 ### How to check if the topology changed

-Note: As xml output of "show lldp neighbors" is different on QFX and EX, it requires an different parsing.
+Note: As xml output of "show lldp neighbors" is different on QFX and EX, it requires a different parsing.
 So we are using different JSNAPy files for EX and QFX.

 The JSNAPy configuration file [**cfg_file_check_topology_EX.yml**](jsnapy/cfg_file_check_topology_EX.yml) is used to check if the topology changed.
 It uses the JSNAPy test file [**test_file_check_topology_EX.yml**](jsnapy/testfiles/test_file_check_topology_EX.yml)